 meet Senior Work-Off Abatement Program eligibility requirements; and

-may have appropriate skills and availability for the position
+may have appropriate skills and availability for the position identified

 Department Heads will select applicants based on their qualifying skills and their availability for the open position.

+If the volunteer is not suitable for the position, as determined by the Department, or if the applicant chooses to not work in a department, the applicant will not be given more than two (2) position opportunities, based on departmental needs.
+Should the participant receive two negative reviews from two different department supervisors, the participant will be disqualified from the program.

 MULTIPLE POSITIONS:

-To provide the Senior Work-Off participants an opportunity to earn the maximum-allowed tax abatement, participants may work in more than one department throughout the program year, based on departmental need, availability and skill set.
+To provide the Senior Work-Off participants an opportunity to earn the maximum-allowed tax abatement, participants may work in more than one department throughout the program year, based on departmental need, availability, and skill set.
 The Senior Work-Off participant is responsible to keep track of the cumulative number of hours they perform among all department(s).
+If serving in more than one department, a separate timesheet must be kept for each department and signed by the respective supervisor(s).

 TIME SHEETS: